 The primary statistics included in the national accounts each meet a level of discretion where individuals and companies cannot be identified.
 This means that further discretion is not required at the level that the national accounts are published at.

 8.11 Documentation on methodology

 The documents are in Danish unless otherwise noted.

-Method description for the quarterly national accounts can be found on the subject page for Quarterly national accounts.
+Method description for national accounts can be found on the subject page for National accounts.